rain-on/pantheon/docs/Consensus-Protocols/Comparing-PoA.md

 ### Liveness

 Clique is more fault tolerant than IBFT 2.0.
 Clique tolerates up to half to the validators failing.
 IBFT 2.0 networks tolerate up to (n-1)/3 faulty nodes.
-For example, in an IBFT 2.0 network of:
+For example, in an IBFT 2.0 multicaster of:

 * 3, no bad node are tolerated
 * 4-6, 1 bad node is tolerated